York Ebor Festival 2022 Betting Offers

 |5:10||Mile Handicap||Class 2 – Handicap||7f 192y|

 Friday, Day 3, has a similar layout to ladies’ day with a group 2 race, the Lonsdale Cup, second up, and the top race of the day, the Nunthorpe Stakes group one, fourth up.
-Day three has the added bonus of another group two race sandwiched in between in third place, the Gimcrack stakes (moved from day 4 to day 3 for 2018).
+Day three has the added bonus of another group two race sandwiched in between in third place, the Gimcrack stakes (moved from day 4 to day 3 in 2018).

 We are eased into the third day with a middle distance handicap for three year olds.
 The first serious race of day 3 is the Lonsdale Cup.
 The Cup, part of the British champions series, is one of the longer group 2 races in the calendar at 2 miles and 56 yards and a nice test for the 3yo+ runners paying just shy of £130,000 to the victor.

 The fastest race of the week, and also one of the quickest flat races of the season, the 5 furlong Nunthorpe Stakes, brings the atmosphere at York up a notch.
 The group one race goes back to 1903 where it began as a selling race and has gained steady prestige since.
 The race brings out the top sprinters at the peak of the season and often requires a photo finish to decide who will win the nearly £227k prize for the winner.
 This race is also part of the British Champions Series.

-Day 3 ends with a another fast seven furlong plus 10 2yo run with a decent field (max 20) followed by a similarly large field miler handicap for 3-year-olds.
+Day 3 ends with a another fast seven furlong 2yo run with a decent field (max 20), then a middle distance handicap for 3yo+ fillies’, followed by a similarly large field miler handicap for 3-year-olds.

 Ebor Day Four – Saturday 20th August 2022